-Because every year, time and time again, abusive people chose to target the weakest link — namely the person who is happiest about celebrating and try the hardest to please everyone.
+Due to the fact that every year, time and time again, abusive people choose to target the weakest link — namely the person who is happiest about celebrating and try the hardest to please everyone.

 If that person is from a toxic family that consists of egocentric people who love to engage in the act of mobbing, holidays become unique situational opportunities to gang up like jackals to target their favorite scapegoat targets for narcissistic abuse.

-You know what we’re talking about.
+You know what we are talking about.
 One or two people in the family are typically happy-go-lucky.
 They are delighted by sounds of the season and feel nothing but joy when the Christmas music starts to play in stores.

-The same people who are thankful for the little things in life — like puppies, kittens, rainbows, and yes — Christmas tunes — are oftentimes the very same folks who try time and time again to create a festive atmosphere.
+The same people who are thankful for the little things in life — like puppies, kittens, rainbows, and yes — Christmas tunes — are oftentimes the very same folks who try time and time again to create a festive, enjoyable atmosphere.